nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Person and their organization requesting authorisation for prescription.

 To be used if the medication was prescribed at another practice and has been imported via GP2GP.
-In that case, the `onBehalfOf` **SHOULD** be completed with a reference to the other organisation.
+In that case, the `onBehalfOf` **MUST** be completed with a reference to the other organisation.

 If the medication has been prescribed elsewhere and, for example, is detailed in the sending system as a hospital medication, this **MUST** be detailed using an `organisation.type` code in the agent reference in the requester element.